 - 5V / 3A to power EAuCOM board and some peripherals on the uCOM Carrier board, like USB Host and LCD backlight. - 3.3V / 3A to power the M.2 E-key and B-key interfaces (for RF modules).
-This supply is enabled when signal PERI_PWR_EN is high.
-Note that uCOM Carrier boards rev A does not have this DC/DC supply.
-On these boards, 3.3V for RF modules is generated on the EAuCOM boards.
-Also note that current consumption peaks on wireless modules can cause problems for EAuCOM on-board 3.3V uCOM voltage regulator.
-Therefore, an external 3.3V regulator was added on rev PB2 of the uCOM Carrier Board.
+This supply is enabled when signal PERI_PWR_EN is high (when JP46 is shorted in 1-2 position, which is the default state) or via an I2C-GPIO signal (when JP46 is shorted in 2-3 position).
+Note that current consumption peaks on wireless modules can be very high and therefore a separate 3.3V regulator supply these module interfaces.